KAIST-IS521/backdoor-jchoi2022/README.md

 - **./backdoor/**
-    - Insert a backdoor that recognizes a specific code pattern from login.mini and jumps to bypass authentication when "superuser" is given as ID.
+    - Insert a backdoor that recognizes a specific code pattern from login.mini and modifies program counter to bypass authentication when "superuser" is given as ID.
     - All other contents are the same to './interpreter/' directory.

 ## Lessons
-  Compiler or hardware backdoor can easily compromise the program, and it's not easy to recognize such backdoors embedded in such a low-level feature.
-Also, one should not trust that the source code will operate as how it looks.
+  Compiler or hardware backdoor can easily compromise the program, and it's not easy to recognize backdoors embedded in such a low-level feature.
+Also, one should not trust that the source code will always operate as it looks.